-- A. The total voting results of primary and election voting shall be made available to a Member on request. - B. Each ballot shall inform the Member as to the deadline for its reception. - C. In the event of an election in which the terms to be filled are not equal, the candidate shall fill those vacancies in the order of votes received with the highest vote filling the longest term. - D. ADGA deplores the dissemination of negative comments concerning candidates for election to any office in this Association. - E. Candidates may send campaign literature (1-81/2" x 11" prefolded sheet per letter) with the election ballot, if the literature arrives at the ADGA office no later than June 30 (or next business day, if weekend). - F. The eligibility of directorial candidates will be determined as of March 1st in the year of election. - G. The Primary Director Election Ballot shall be mailed from the ADGA office via First Class USPS.
+- A. The total voting results of primary and election voting shall be made available to a Member on request. - B. Each ballot shall inform the Member as to the deadline for its reception. - C. In the event of an election in which the terms to be filled are not equal, the candidate shall fill those vacancies in the order of votes received with the highest vote filling the longest term. - D. ADGA deplores the dissemination of negative comments concerning candidates for election to any office in this Association. - E. Candidates may provide campaign literature (1 81⁄2" x 11" document) to the ADGA office no later than June 30 (or next business day, if weekend).
+This information will be provided to the membership electronically as a part website.

+- F. The eligibility of directorial candidates will be determined as of March 1st in the year of election. - G. The Primary Director Election Ballot shall be emailed from the ADGA office to the membership account email addresses on file.